MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extend-edocuments.md

 end;
 ```

 #### Receiving

 The **IDocumentReceiver** interface provides a standardized method for receiving and downloading electronic documents (E-Documents) from external API services.
 If your system requires integration with an E-Document service, implement this interface to handle document retrieval and data download operations efficiently.

-##### Key Features
+##### Key features

-- **Document Retrieval**: Fetch one or more E-Documents from an external API and store their metadata in temporary blobs for processing.
+- **Document Retrieval**: Fetch one or more E-Documents from an external API and store their metadata in temporary BLOBs for processing.
 - **Content Download**: Download the specific content (for example, XML, PDF) of a document using its metadata.
 - **Error Handling**: Log and handle errors gracefully during the retrieval and download processes.
 - **Context Management**: Utilize **ReceiveContext** for managing HTTP requests and responses.

-##### How to Implement
+##### How to implement

 To implement the **IDocumentReceiver** interface, you need to provide logic for the **ReceiveDocuments** and **DownloadDocument** methods.
 Below are detailed explanations and example implementations.

-##### **ReceiveDocuments** Method
+##### **ReceiveDocuments** method

-The **ReceiveDocuments** method retrieves one or more documents from the external API and stores their metadata in temporary blobs for further processing.
+The **ReceiveDocuments** method retrieves one or more documents from the external API and stores their metadata in temporary BLOBs for further processing.

 ##### Parameters

 - **EDocumentService**: Record representing the E-Document Service configuration, including the API endpoint.
-- **DocumentsMetadata**: Temporary blob list for storing retrieved document metadata.
+- **DocumentsMetadata**: Temporary BLOB list for storing retrieved document metadata.
 - **ReceiveContext**: A codeunit providing context and resources for the receive operation.

-##### Example Implementation
+##### Example implementation

 ```AL
 procedure ReceiveDocuments(var EDocumentService: Record "E-Document Service"; DocumentsMetadata: Codeunit "Temp Blob List"; ReceiveContext: Codeunit ReceiveContext)